Half of UK’s freelancers have not been paid for work

 Nearly a quarter (23 per cent) of freelancers surveyed admitted to continuing to work for businesses despite outstanding invoices being drastically overdue, with one in 10 freelancers stating they do nothing when a client pays late.

 A lack of knowledge about how to deal with late payments was also found.
-More than half (53 per cent) of all freelancers questioned said they were not aware of their rights when clients don’t pay, with a third (34 per cent) saying they don’t understand how late payment charges work, or know what to charge.
+More than half (53 per cent) of all freelancers questioned said they were not aware of their rights when clients don’t pay, with a third (34 per cent) saying they don’t understand how late payment charges work, or know what to charge (this can be avoided by consulting with a small business accountant).

 One in five (20 per cent) admitted they don’t feel confident enough to enforce late payment charges, because they are worried about the possible repercussions of being seen to chase clients.